Heat Pump Rebates for Your Home

 Please consider these factors when deciding whether to invest in a separate meter/electric panel.
 If you have further questions about the Electric Resistance & Heat Pump Heating Systems/DHW rate, please contact Laura Scott, Power Supply and Rates Administrator, at (978) 318-3102 or LScott@concordma.gov.

-- Click Down Arrow to View
+- Click to View

 -